Remembrance of Scandals Past: Trump Cues Up Memories of John Dean, Joseph McCarthy

 Cohn's ultra-aggressive lawyering eventually led to his disbarment in 1986 for unethical conduct.
 He died later that year of complications of AIDS (insisting in public that he was suffering from liver cancer).

-But 30 years later, experiencing frustrations as he moved into the White House, Trump was still missing his mouthpiece and mentor, and reportedly asking his inner circle: "Where's my Roy Cohn?"
+But 30 years later, experiencing frustrations as he moved into the White House, Trump was still missing his mouthpiece and mentor and reportedly asking his inner circle: "Where's my Roy Cohn?"

 Trump has since relied on a succession of personal lawyers — among them John Dowd, Ty Cobb, and now Rudy Giuliani — who are not likely to make him forget Roy Cohn.
-And any thought that his White House Counsel, McGahn, was filling that role would now seem ill-conceived.
+And any thought that his White House counsel, McGahn, was filling that role would now seem ill-conceived.